 Each of our staff members retain several of the following certifications:

 Josh’s education includes a B.S. in Adventure Based Recreation Program Management and an Associates in Outdoor Recreation.
 Some of his certifications and training include American Mountain Guides Association (AMGA) Top Rope Certification, AMGA rock instructor course, The American Institute for Avalanche Research and education (AIARE) Level II professional avalanche training, (AAA) Level II avalanche training, Wilderness First Responder (WFR), and CPR for the Health Care Provider.
-Josh lives in Telluride, Colorado with his wife Tara, is son Lincoln, their dog, Jasmine and two cats.
+Josh lives in Telluride, Colorado with his wife Tara, their son’s Lincoln and Brahm, and two cats.

 - Wilderness Emergency Medical Technician